 Pros

-- Faster design decisions for daily content
+- Faster design decisions for everyday content

 - Cleaner visual identity across platforms

-- Great for beginners and small teams
+- Beginner-friendly for solo brands and small teams

 Cons

-- Too many accent colors reduce clarity
+- Too many accent colors quickly make everything look messy

 Try Color Palette Tools